 The makeup of AFFF contains what has become known over the last 25 years as a “forever chemical.”
 Known as per- and polyfluoroalkyl substances (PFAS), these are components of fluorosurfactants.

-Fluorosurfactant chemicals are a key component of AFFF formulations which provide robust fire suppression performance.
-They are grease and oil resistant providing “oil hating” or oleophobic properties.
+These fluorosurfactant components enable AFFF to deliver superior fire suppression performance by resisting oil and grease, granting it an "oil hating" or oleophobic property.
 This is highly desirable when a finished-foam blanket is in direct contact with a flammable liquid fuel surface since it resists contamination by repelling fuel pick up.

 From an environmental perspective, PFAS is persistent, bioaccumulative, and toxic (PBT).
 From a health perspective, firefighter exposure may cause negative health consequences, such as increased risk of certain types of cancer.